 Overview

-• Shared Master Payers - multiple resellers and multiple end customers under a single AWS organization.
+• Shared Master Payers: Multiple resellers and their customers operate under a single AWS organization.

 AWS Volume Pricing